An Important Update for Self-Managing Landlords: The Renters’ Rights Act Compliance Is Now in Force

 The risks of incomplete or disorganised paperwork

-Even one missing document can cause problems.
-Councils will expect clear evidence of deposit protection, correct prescribed information, accurate Right to Rent checks and up-to-date safety certificates.
+Missing or incomplete documents could create problems if councils are unable to verify compliance.
+They will expect clear evidence of deposit protection, prescribed information, Right to Rent checks, and up-to-date safety certificates.

 Small administrative negligence can now create bigger issues, especially when councils can check historic tenancies.